-Since the late 1800s, scientists from all over the world attempted to reproduce diamonds in laboratories.
-It wasn’t until 1955 that General Electrics was able to produce the first diamond.
-The diamonds produced however, were too small and not of gem quality.
-It wasn’t until only a few years ago that technology reached a point capable of producing larger diamonds that were gem quality.
+Since the late 1800s, scientists from all over the world have been attempting to reproduce diamonds in laboratories.
+It wasn’t possible until 1955 that General Electrics found a way to produce the first diamond.
+However, those diamonds were small with poor quality.
+It wasn’t until only a few years ago that technology reached a point capable of producing larger diamonds that had the high quality of a gem.

-A mined diamond is created by the same method of heat and pressure as a lab grown diamond.
-Nature just happens to do it over a much longer period of time.
+A mined diamond is created through the same method using heat and pressure as a lab grown diamond.
+Nature just happens to do it naturally over a much longer period of time.

 Both mined and Lab grown diamonds are real, sharing the exact same chemical composition, molecular structure, and physical and optical properties - something that cannot be said for any form of diamond simulant or imitation.
 Diamonds are solid forms of pure carbon.
 Solid carbon can occur in different forms depending on their type of chemical bond.
 These are known as allotropes.
 Diamonds are allotropic where the atoms are arranged in a crystalline form.
 They are the only gems made up of a single element; typically about 99.95% carbon.
 The other 0.05% may include trace elements, atoms that are not integral to nor a part of the essential chemistry of a diamond.
 These trace elements (e.g. boron, nitrogen) as well as other natural occurrences such as radiation exposure, can influence the shape or colour of a diamond.
 This applies to both mined and Lab grown diamonds.

 In our opinion, this is the debate that results in the most fundamental and valuable difference between Lab grown and mined diamonds - Ethical versus Unethical.
 It is the reason why we stay away from mined diamonds and purely focus on the lab grown ones.